Meet the team

 Principal Investigator

 My research focuses on the social epidemiology of cognitive aging from a global perspective.
 I primarily use data from internationally harmonized longitudinal studies of aging, including older populations of England, Canada, the United States, and South Africa.
-My current research is on the life course social and economic determinants of cognitive aging in rural South Africa using longitudinal and randomized exposure measures.
-I am also investigating the population health implications of continually improving cancer survival rates at older ages in the United States.
+My current research is on 1) the life course social and economic determinants of cognitive aging in rural South Africa using longitudinal and randomized exposure measures, and 2) cross-national comparisons of socioeconomic and cardiovascular risk factors for cognitive health using data from the Harmonized Cognitive Assessment Protocol.
 The goal of my research program is to inform policy solutions to improve cognitive health and health equity among low-income older populations.

 Outside of work, I enjoy long-distance running, traveling, playing with my dog Zola, and being outside as much as I can!